GavinSC34/Bushfire-Protection-System/README.md

 ![image](https://github.com/user-attachments/assets/7cb8f9e8-e74d-4acf-b04f-37956c41cec2)

-Bushfire behaviour
+<b>Bushfire behaviour</b>

 Bushfire attack essentially takes five forms:
-    • Wind: Strong winds resulting from severe bushfires will drive embers into vulnerable areas of a building, preheat and dry fuel ahead of a fire, lift roofing and extend flames along a more horizontal plane closer to building elements.
+    • <b>Wind:</b> Strong winds resulting from severe bushfires will drive embers into vulnerable areas of a building, preheat and dry fuel ahead of a fire, lift roofing and extend flames along a more horizontal plane closer to building elements.

-    • Smoke: While smoke will cause minimal damage to property, it can severely affect the health of residents.
+    • <b>Smoke:</b> While smoke will cause minimal damage to property, it can severely affect the health of residents.
 Smoke is a significant factor in at risk developments, particularly where residents are susceptible to respiratory disorders.
 Smoke can also reduce visibility during evacuation or shelter situations.

-    • Embers: Ember attack is responsible for most bushfire related building fires.
+    • <b>Embers:</b> Ember attack is responsible for most bushfire related building fires.
 Embers can also cause spotting in advance of the bushfire and ignite building elements.

-    • Radiant heat: Radiant heat can severely impair the health of residents and the integrity of building elements.
+    • <b>Radiant heat:</b> Radiant heat can severely impair the health of residents and the integrity of building elements.
 Radiant heat can prevent emergency services personnel assisting occupants of at risk developments.

-    • Flame: Flame attack will severely restrict fire fighting operations, resulting in the ignition of building elements and a threat to the health of residents and their capacity to evacuate the area.
+    • <b>Flame:</b> Flame attack will severely restrict fire fighting operations, resulting in the ignition of building elements and a threat to the health of residents and their capacity to evacuate the area.

-– NSW Rural Fire Service, https://www.rfs.nsw.gov.au/plan-and-prepare/building-in-a-bush-fire-area/what-you-need-to-know/decision-tree-pages/goal-13
+-– NSW Rural Fire Service, https://www.rfs.nsw.gov.au/plan-and-prepare/building-in-a-bush-fire-area/what-you-need-to-know/decision-tree-pages/goal-13

 Your system
 Planning your system requires you to carefully evaluate how to respond to each of those elements of bushfire behaviour.